rachelslaybaugh/python-testing/04-units.md

 interrogating individual functions and methods.
 Fuctions and methods can often be considered the atomic units of software because they are indivisble.
 However, what is considered to be the smallest code _unit_ is subjective.
-The body of a function can be long are short, and shorter functions are arguably more unit-like than long ones.
+The body of a function can be long or short, and shorter functions are arguably more unit-like than long ones.

 Thus what reasonably constitutes a code unit typically varies from project to